DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 **Trial Version** Will not claim rewards!

-Full version with intelligent algorithmic betting and reward claiming is for sale via Telegram.

-If our team receives enough feedback this version with reward claiming will be released for free!
+If our team receives enough feedback this version with reward claiming will be released!
 Small % of bet size is charged as usage fee in the free/trial version!